Civic Technology and the Pursuit of Happiness

 I’ll end with four prompts for designing meaningful inefficiencies:

 Some systems need to have opportunities for people to connect, share, and reflect.
 And if all government is transactional, it is a lost opportunity.
-2. Think about how to move good transactions with government services into positive and lasting actions in the public realm.

 Voting is a single transaction, but the public discourse around it extends into a myriad of platforms and processes.
 Can we think about other transactional instances with government, like paying parking tickets or reporting potholes, as openings to generative dialogue and collaboration?